 Regulation: CySEC.
 Minimum deposit: $10.
 Payout potential: Up to 100% on winning positions.
 Tradable markets: Forex, commodities, cryptocurrencies, and shares.
 Platform: Proprietary terminal.
 Demo access: Yes.

-Assets: The catalog spans major forex pairs, popular commodities, leading cryptocurrencies, and listed equities to enable diversification.
+Assets: The catalog spans major forex pairs, popular commodities, leading cryptocurrencies, and listed equities to support diversified setups.

-Platform: Multi-chart layouts, historical pricing, and technical tools support streamlined analysis within the proprietary interface.
+Platform: Multi-chart layouts, historical pricing, and technical tools support decision-making within the proprietary interface.

-Accounts: Choose between a practice environment with $10,000 virtual funds, a standard live profile, or a VIP tier with added benefits.
+Accounts: A practice environment with $10,000 virtual funds, a standard live profile, or a VIP tier with added benefits.

-Regulation: CySEC oversight supports transparency, safeguarding standards, and operational integrity for client accounts.
+Regulation: CySEC oversight is designed to support transparency and safeguards for client accounts.

 - Pros